 When a complaint is filed, the receiving SMA worker fills out an electronic complaint form located in Phoenix then initiates action in an attempt to reach complaint resolution.
 Complaint forms are sent electronically to the SMA Quality Assurance and Provider Compliance personnel.
 The expectation is the appropriate personnel will acknowledge and resolve the complaint as soon as possible.
-Pending actions and complaint data are tracked/documented via the Phoenix system.
+Pending actions and complaint data are tracked/documented through Phoenix.